snehilvj/dmc-docs/docs/barchart/barchart.md

 .. exec::docs.barchart.percent

+### Waterfall

+Set `type="waterfall"` to render a waterfall bar chart.
+This chart type illustrates how an initial value is influenced by subsequent positive or negative values, with each bar starting where the previous one ended.
+Use the `color` prop inside data to color each bar individually.
+Note that the series color gets overwritten for this specific bar.
+Use the `standalone` prop inside data to decouple the bar from the flow.

+.. exec::docs.barchart.waterfall

 ### Legend
 To display chart legend, set `withLegend` prop.
 When one of the items in the legend is hovered, the corresponding data